albar965/littlenavmap-manual/src/en/MENUS.rst

 '''''''''''''''''''''''''''''''''''''''''

 Show empty airports.
-This button or menu item might not be visible depending on settings in the ``Options`` dialog on the ``Map Display`` tab.
+This button or menu item might not be visible depending on settings in the ``Options`` dialog on :ref:`map`.
 The status of this button is combined with the other airport buttons.
 This means, for example: You have to enable soft surfaced airport display and empty airports to see empty airports having only soft runways.

 An empty airport is defined as one which has neither parking nor taxiways nor aprons and is not an add-on.
-These airports are treated differently in *Little Navmap* since they are the most boring of all default airports.
+These airports are treated differently in *Little Navmap*.
 Empty airports are drawn gray and behind all other airports on the map.

+This function helps the user to avoid airports that have no scenery elements.

 Airports having only water runways are excluded from this definition to avoid unintentional hiding.

-X-Plane and 3D airports
+**X-Plane and 3D airports**

 The function can be extended to X-Plane airports which are not marked as ``3D``.
 This can be done by checking
-``Consider all X-Plane airports not being 3D empty`` in the ``Options`` dialog on the ``Map Display`` tab.
+``Consider all X-Plane airports not being 3D empty`` in the ``Options`` dialog on :ref:`map`.
 All airports not being marked as ``3D`` will be shown in gray on the map and can be hidden like described above if enabled.